-- 1. Describe any commitments, plans and strategies to engage with responsible authorities and potentially-affected communities in monitoring impacts on the human environment such as: - a.
-Success of local and regional residents and Aboriginal people in gaining employment at the NICO Project, and the success of training initiatives; - b.
-Success of local and regional businesses in providing goods and services to the NICO Project, with identification of gaps to maximizing engagement; - c.
-Employee retention and worker and family wellness; - d.
-The contribution of the NICO Project to beneficial and adverse social impacts at the regional and local levels across a spectrum of appropriate indicators; - e.
-Impacts on wildlife harvesting and practice of traditional culture on the land. - 2.
-Identify relevant existing initiatives monitoring community wellness and investigate how it will engage with, contribute to, and consider results from these programs in its ongoing monitoring and adaptive management programs; - 3.
-Describe how results from monitoring the human environment will be evaluated and reported to regulators, responsible authorities and potentially-affected communities; - 4.
-Describe the adaptive management systems will be in place to deal with issues identified during monitoring; and - 5.
+- 1. Describe any commitments, plans and strategies to engage with responsible authorities and potentially-affected communities in monitoring impacts on the human environment such as: - a. success of local and regional residents and Aboriginal people in gaining employment at the NICO Project, and the success of training initiatives; - b. success of local and regional businesses in providing goods and services to the NICO Project, with identification of gaps to maximizing engagement; - c. employee retention;

+- d. worker and family wellness; - e. the contribution of the NICO Project to beneficial and adverse social impacts at the regional and local levels across a spectrum of appropriate indicators to be determined in collaboration with Wek'eezhii Settlement Area communities and government authorities; and - f. impacts on wildlife harvesting and practice of traditional culture on the land. - 2.
+Identify relevant existing initiatives monitoring community wellness and investigate how it will engage with, contribute to, and consider results from these programs in its ongoing monitoring and adaptive management programs. - 3.
+Describe how results from monitoring the human environment will be evaluated and reported to regulators, responsible authorities and potentially-affected communities. - 4.
+Describe the adaptive management systems will be in place to deal with issues identified during monitoring. - 5.
 Provide a summary table listing all human environment monitoring and management systems and where they are described in the Developer's Assessment Report.

-Appendix K: Cumulative effects
+Appendix L: Cumulative effects